-Strapi recently introduced the Role-Based Access Control feature, and with the Silver and Gold Enterprise Edition, you can create unlimited custom roles.
-In this article, you will learn what are custom roles and what are the best practices to create them.
+Strapi introduced the Role-Based Access Control feature, and with any Enterprise Edition plan, you can create unlimited custom roles.
+In this article, you will learn what custom roles are and what are the best practices for creating them.

-The version 3.1 of Strapi introduced a variety of capabilities to advanced enterprise content management capabilities.
-One of the most significant improvements is with the Role-Based Access Control (RBAC) feature, which is designed to help maximize operational efficiency, reduce dev team support work, safeguard against unauthorized access or configuration modifications, and make it easier to meet publication deadlines.
-The practice of assigning each user the precise amount of privileges to perform their jobs and nothing more is one of the most x fundamental security principles and allows opening up contribution to external users.
+Smooth publishing with different roles and permissions.
+The Role-Based Access Control (RBAC) feature is designed to help maximize operational efficiency, reduce dev team support work, safeguard against unauthorized access or configuration modifications, and make it easier to meet publication deadlines.
+The practice of assigning each user the precise amount of privileges to perform their jobs and nothing more is one of the most fundamental security principles and allows contributions from external users.

 Custom Roles